-Many people are surprised when they pay off a loan that has gone to collection only to find it is still on their credit report two years later.
-Your credit report encompasses your credit history.
-Positive and negative entries can remain on your credit report for up to 10 years.
 To avoid negative debt showing on your credit report, here are tips to avoid business debt and bankruptcy.
-Make sure to that when you pay off the negative debt, know that it will not automatically disappear from your report.
-Here’s some other factors to consider:
+Make sure that when you pay off your debt, know that it will not automatically disappear from your report.
+Here are some other factors to consider:

 - Credit Inquiries: Despite popular belief, not all credit inquiries impact your score.
 The two types of inquiries are hard and soft.
 Hard inquiries are done when you apply for a loan or credit card.
 These can impact your score but usually only by a few points.
 Soft inquiries are run when you get those pre-approved credit offers or you pull your credit report.
 These do not impact your credit.